csswizardry/csswizardry.github.com/_posts/2025-03-07-why-do-we-have-a-cache-control-request-header.md

 date: 2025-03-07 15:55:04
 last_modified_at: 2025-06-04
 categories: Web Development
-meta: "Learn how the Cache-Control request header works, how browsers handle refresh and hard refresh caching, and when developers should use it for realtime data and offline-first applications."
+meta: "Learn how the Cache-Control request header works, how browsers handle refresh and hard refresh caching, and when developers should use it themselves."
 faq:
   - question: "When should I add Cache-Control in HTTP requests?"
     answer: "Use it for real-time or offline-first data where freshness is critical; e.g. `no-store` or `only-if-cached`."